 In past years graduates from the MA Irish Politics programme have progressed to careers in the media, local politics, business, and academia itself.
 Recent examples of MA students who have proceeded to doctoral work include Andrew Sanders who has said of the programme: ‘I thoroughly enjoyed the MA in Irish Politics at Queens.
 It introduced me to several new topics and advanced my understanding of already familiar issues.
 The variety of optional subjects available allows students to expand their understanding of Irish issues into less familiar grounds such as comparative politics and political thought.
 Through my work on the MA course I was able to advance my research skills to a point where I could embark upon a Ph.D on a topic that I recognised as being under-researched while working towards my MA dissertation.’

-Another graduate of the MA, Dr. Aaron Edwards, is now Project Co-ordinator of INCORE at the University of Ulster and says that the School of Politics, International Studies and Philosophy has many advantages as a place of study: ‘Its close proximity to Northern Ireland archives, such as the Public Record Office Northern Ireland and the Linenhall Library, make it second to none for postgraduate students.
+Another graduate of the MA, Dr. Aaron Edwards, is now Senior Lecturer in Defence and International Affairs at the Royal Military Academy Sandhurst and says that the School of Politics, International Studies and Philosophy has many advantages as a place of study: ‘Its close proximity to Northern Ireland archives, such as the Public Record Office Northern Ireland and the Linenhall Library, make it second to none for postgraduate students.
 The academic staff at the School are genuinely supportive of student learning and research, which makes studying at Queen’s all the more rewarding.
 I would strongly recommend the MA in Irish Politics programme to prospective students.
 I found that the MA in Irish Politics gave me an excellent grounding in Irish Politics and proved invaluable when I came to complete my Ph.D studies’.